Stanton Moor & Nine Ladies Stone Circle from Rowsley, Peak District

 Guided Walking in the Peak District

-A fairly easy guided walk from the village of Rowsley, Derbyshire.
+A guided walk through history from the village of Rowsley, Derbyshire.

 The walk starts from the small village of Rowsley, located where the River Wye meets the River Derwent.
 Rowsley is home to the fascinating Caudwell's Mill which still runs most days.
 We pass by the back of the mill, which has a great cafe we can visit at the end of the walk, and head through fields below the beech wood topped Peak Tor which was home to an early Celtic settlement and still has the remains of a dry moat.